mattermost/mattermost-test-management/data/test-cases/plugins/ms-teams-sync/mute-unmute/test-1.1.md

 ---
 # (Required) Ensure all values are filled up
-name: "Verify that the user is prompted to choose their primary platform (Mattermost or MS Teams) during the initial account connection"
+name: "Verify that the user is prompted to choose their primary platform (Mattermost or MSTeamss) during the initial account connection"
 status: Active
 priority: Normal
 folder: Mute unmute